hporro/IncrementalDelaunay/README.md

-# Tarea 1 Mallas Geometricas: Incremental Delaunay Triangulation
+# Incremental Delaunay Triangulation visualization

-C++ implementation of the incremental Delaunay triangulation, with visualization.
-First homework for the course CC5501-1 Mallas Geométricas y Aplicaciones, of the University Of Chile.
+Incremental Delaunay triangulation with visualization.
+It was implemented using C++, CMake, imgui, glm, gl3w and glfw.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites